merlingo/AES/README.md

 # AES
 Java source code of encryption process of AES.
+For only encryption